Harihar: Demographics

 As of 2011 India census, Harihar had a population of 85,000.
 Males constitute 51% of the population and females 49%.
 In Harihar, 11% of the population is under 6 years of age.
 Kannada is the official and most spoken language.

 Connectivity

 Situated exactly in the middle of Karnataka, Harihar has a good connectivity with the South and North of Karnataka.

 Air

 The nearest airport is at shivamogga around 80 km from Harihar.
 From there one can reach Bengaluru and Mumbai.
 The nearest International airports are 272 km and 275 km away in Mangaluru and Bengaluru respectively, from where one can take flights to most of the important cities in India.
 Harihar also has a private airport owned by Aditya Birla Group on their grounds and often used by politicians and famous personalities.

 Railway

 Harihara is well connected with most of the major cities like New Delhi, Mumbai, Bangalore and Chennai through regular trains.
 Harihar Railway Station, in central Harihar and at Amaravati Colony Junction.
-These stations connect Harihara to Bangalore & Pune and to Hospet and Bellary via Harapanahalli & Kottur.
+These stations connect Harihara to Bangalore and Pune and to Hospet and Bellary via Harapanahalli and Kottur.